viert/tipsahead.com/_posts/2014-05-20-deal-with-nodejs-single-threadness.markdown

 };
 {% endhighlight %}

-This code blocks app for a couple of ms while calculating a small portion of the whole big task.
-You can test the `/fast` handler is working pretty fast now.
+This code blocks app for a couple of milliseconds while calculating a small portion of the whole big task.
+You can test the `/fast` handler to be sure it's working pretty fast now.
 What happened?
 We just run task that consists of the portion of loops, to be more precise, `step` loops at a time.
 Then we call setImmediate that just returns control to event loop and puts the next iteration of our task to the event-loop queue.
 If there are other callbacks in queue, they can run fast and then interpreter proceeds to the next iteration of the `slow` task.

-That's a bit complicated so I still recommend to avoid heavy calculations in Javascript.
+Problem seems to be resolved but the resolution looks a bit complicated so I still recommend to avoid heavy calculations in Javascript.

 [Graphite]: http://graphite.wikidot.com/